eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/i-natural-person-representing-another-natural-person.md

 **Requirement 2**
 PID Providers and Attestation Providers SHALL ensure that PID or attestation issued to a legal representative is distinct from the original issued to the natural person, and it includes information specifying the nature of the representation.
+Wallet Units SHALL NOT hide this information from the Relying Parties.

 **Requirement 3**
 The Commission SHALL create a Rulebook for attestations corresponding to mandates.
-An attestation corresponding to a mandate SHALL be issued to the Wallet Unit of the agent and clearly define the operations the agent is authorized to perform, thereby limiting the scope of its authorization.
+An attestation corresponding to a mandate SHALL be issued to the Wallet Unit of the agent and clearly define a validity period and the operations the agent is authorized to perform, thereby limiting the scope of its authorization.

 **Requirement 4**
-An Attestation Provider issuing attestations corresponding to mandates SHALL ensure that the principal has the ability to revoke such attestations
+An Attestation Provider issuing attestations corresponding to mandates SHALL ensure that either the attestations are short-lived or that all entities which, according to applicable law, must have the ability to revoke such attestations are able to do so.

-**Requirement 5**
-A Relying Party SHALL maintain a log of all actions performed by an agent or legal representative and SHALL provide access to this log to the principal upon request.

 ### 4.2 High-Level Requirements to be changed